 4.1.
 Progressive Localization of Damage: Berea Sandstone

 As a first demonstration of our simulation results, we examine the growth of a macrofracture in Berea Sandstone under a confining pressure of 15 MPa.
 We identify four stages in the mechanical behavior as observed by the stress-strain behavior of the sample, and prescribed by experimental [Amitrano, 2003] and numerical studies [Longjohn et al., 2018].
-Stage 1 (initiation), corresponding to an axial strain range from 0 to 0.023, is characterized by increasing rock strength and a linear stress-strain curve [Fig. 3].
+Stage 1 (initiation), corresponding to an axial strain range from 0 to 0.023, is characterized by increasing rock strength and a linear stress-strain curve [Fig. 3a].
 This initial stage of the biaxial experiment is characterized by low microfracturing activity, 97% of which are generated in tensile mode.
 Microcracking activity during Stage 1 increases as axial strain on sample increases.
-Stage 2 (nucleation), corresponding to an axial strain range from 0.024 to 0.038, begins with the introduction of non-linearity in the stress-strain behavior of the sample till peak stress is reached.
+Stage 2 (nucleation), corresponding to an axial strain range from 0.024 to 0.038, begins with the introduction of non-linearity in the stress-strain behavior of the sample until peak stress of 143.5 MPa is attained.
 Stage 2 is characterized by increasing rock strength and decreasing slope of the stress-strain curve, corresponding to strain hardening behavior of the sample.
 Stage 2 of the biaxial experiment is characterized by very high microfracturing activity, generated in both shear (25%) and tensile (75%) modes.
 Microcrack growth increases as we approach peak stress of rock, marking the end of Stage 2.
 Stage 3 (rupture localization), corresponding to an axial strain range from 0.039 to 0.062, defines the post-peak stress-strain behavior of rock until residual strength of rock is attained.
 Stage 3 (localization) is characterized by decreasing rock strength corresponding to strain softening behavior of the sample.
 Stage 3 is characterized by high microfracturing activity, generated in both shear (19%) and tensile (81%) modes.
 Microcrack growth, especially in shear mode, declines as we approach the post-fracture residual strength of rock.
 Stage 4, corresponding to an axial strain range from 0.063 to 0.103, defines the frictional sliding behavior of the rock sample.
-Stage 4 (sliding) is characterized by nearly constant rock strength corresponding to the residual strength of rock.
+Stage 4 (sliding) is characterized by nearly constant rock strength of 132.2 MPa, corresponding to the residual strength of rock.
 Stage 4 is characterized by very low microcracking activity, 94% of which are generated dominantly in tensile mode.
 Microcracking activity declines gradually as we approach the end of the experiment at an axial strain of 0.103.
-A total of 5442 microcracks developed in the sandstone sample at a confining pressure of 15 MPa, with 18% of them occurring in shear mode generated mostly during Stage 2 and Stage 3 of the biaxial experiment.
+A total of 5442 microcracks developed in the sandstone sample deformed at a confining pressure of 15 MPa, with only 18% of them occurring in shear mode, generated mostly during Stage 2 and Stage 3 of the biaxial experiment.